-Credits associated with courses in which an incomplete grade is received will not count as either credits attempted or Minimum Cumulative Credits Completed at the College.
+Credits associated with courses in which an incomplete grade is received will not count as either credit attempted or Minimum Cumulative Credits Completed at the college.
 They bear no quality points and are not included in the calculation of CGPA.